-Types of Scoliosis Treatment
+Types of scoliosis treatment

 There are several treatment options for a scoliosis patient whose spine exhibits a lateral S- or C-shaped curve.
-While what causes most cases of scoliosis remains undetermined, the condition is believed to result from birth defects, neuromuscular disorders or the natural degeneration that affects the spine over time.
-Common issues include neck or back pain, uneven shoulders and/or waist, one hip that is higher than the other and one prominent shoulder blade.
+While causes for some cases of scoliosis remain undetermined, the condition is believed to result from birth defects, neuromuscular disorders or the natural degeneration that affects the spine over time.
+Common indicators include neck or back pain, uneven shoulders, uneven waistline, one hip that is higher than the other and one prominent shoulder blade.

-- Non-steroidal anti-inflammatory drugs (NSAIDs)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Physical therapy

-If surgery becomes necessary
+If scoliosis surgery becomes necessary

 Depending on the cause, severity of the curvature and related symptoms, surgery for scoliosis may be recommended in certain situations.
 For years, a patient’s only surgical option used to be traditional open spine surgery, a highly invasive procedure requiring a large incision, muscle disruption and an overnight hospital stay.